-Mr. Cathcart comes to the District with 26 years of experience in forest policy, forest health and monitoring, management planning, and communications, the last 17 years with the Oregon Department of Forestry.
-As a Portland resident, Mr. Cathcart is familiar with the variety of soil and water resource issues facing landowners in the District, whether they own farms, forests or gardens.
+It is with great sadness that we share the news of Jim’s passing from cancer.
+He is leaving behind an impressive and meaningful legacy and will be missed dearly.
+Jim came to the District with over two decades of experience in forest policy, forest health and monitoring, management planning, and communications, which included 17 years with the Oregon Department of Forestry.
+As a Portland resident, Jim was familiar with the variety of soil and water resource issues facing District landowners, whether they own farms, forests, or gardens.
 After obtaining a Forestry degree at Humboldt State University, he earned a masters in Forest Economics at the University of Idaho, and a doctorate in Forest Management and Economics at Virginia Polytechnic Institute and State University.

 Michelle has an Honors B.S. in Natural Resources from Oregon State University-College of Forestry and a M.S. in Geography from the University of Victoria.
 Before graduate school, Michelle worked with OSU-Forest Sciences, Oregon Department of Forestry, and Marion Soil and Water Conservation District.
 Her background is in forest research, conservation planning, ecological restoration, and invasive species management.

 As our Invasive Species Program Manager, Michelle oversees the Early Detection-Rapid Response (EDRR) program and leads restoration efforts at priority sites affected by EDRR species.